amcadams9619/watson-online-store/README.md

 ## 5. Configure Slack
 Create a new slack team or use an existing slack team if you have sufficient authorization to add or create a new bot

-*  I need to create new Slack Group/Team
+*  I need to create new Slack Team
 *  I have sufficient authorization in current Slack team to create Bot’s

 Create a New Slack team